 The following summarizes the study plan for the first year.
 Please notice that, on the basis of the curriculum of previous BSc studies, the Admission Committee at Politecnico can specify some little directions on the individual study plan, regarding the choice of elective courses.

-Course information and descriptions on our Manifesto degli Studi
+Detailed course descriptions on our Manifesto degli Studi

 Second year abroad at the Exit University